📚 Volume 30, Issue 12

 Abstract

-The potential of utilizing artificial neural network (ANN) model approach for simulate and predict the hydrogen yield in batch model using Clostridium saccharoperbutylacetonicum N1-4 (ATCC 13564) was investigated.
-A unique architecture has been introduced in this research to mimic the inter-relationship between three input parameters initial substrate, initial medium pH and reaction temperature (37°C, 6.0±0.2, 10) respectively to predict hydrogen yield.
-60 data records from the experiment have been utilized to develop the ANN model.
-The results showed that the proposed ANN model provided significant level of accuracy for prediction with maximum error (10%).
-Furthermore, a comparative analysis with a traditional approach Box-Wilson Design (BWD) has proved that the ANN model output significantly outperformed the (BWD).
-ANN model overcomes the limitation of the BWD approach with respect to the number of records, which is merely considering limited length of stochastic pattern for hydrogen yield (15 records).
+The potential of utilizing an artificial neural network (ANN) model approach to simulate and predict hydrogen yield in a batch model using Clostridium saccharoperbutylacetonicum N1-4 (ATCC 13564) was investigated.
+A unique architecture has been introduced in this research to mimic the inter-relationship between three input parameters: initial substrate, initial medium pH, and reaction temperature (37°C, 6.0±0.2, 10) to predict hydrogen yield.
+Sixty data records from the experiment were utilized to develop the ANN model.
+The results showed that the proposed ANN model provided a significant level of accuracy for prediction with a maximum error of 10%.
+Furthermore, a comparative analysis with the traditional Box-Wilson Design (BWD) approach proved that the ANN model output significantly outperformed the BWD.
+The ANN model overcomes the limitation of the BWD approach concerning the number of records, which considers merely a limited length of stochastic pattern for hydrogen yield (15 records).